CaeChao/kitty-mux/README.md

 Therefore, I decided to switch to [kitty](https://github.com/kovidgoyal/kitty), and realized that I could customized a kitten to replace tmux.
 This is a tool to give kitty the similar features.
 The idea is to bind a hotkey to run a tabs/windows browser in kitty so that you can jump to known windows with vim-like key bindings.

 ## Installation

+> [!IMPORTANT]
+> This plugin requires kitty v0.30.0 or higher.

 ```sh
 git clone git@github.com:CaeChao/kitty-mux.git ~/.config/kitty/kitty-mux
 ```

-## Getting Started
+## Configuration
-You'll need to:
+In order to make this plugin work, You'll need to:

 * allow remote control in kitty

 ```conf